 4. There are many free and paid applications for smartphone owners that help to learn Japanese and translate english to japanese.
 Do not neglect them.
 Here are just a few interesting applications:

-The Learning Japanese app will help you get started with the basics of the Japanese language – syllabaries, basic characters, basic grammar.
+The popular Obenkyo app will help you memorize syllables and hieroglyphs using flash cards; Easy Japanese is an effective app for learning Japanese with real conversational phrases; The Learning Japanese app will help you get started with the basics of the Japanese language – syllabaries, basic characters, basic grammar.

 Yes, learning Japanese is not so easy, but it is quite possible.
 To achieve this goal, two main components are necessary – powerful motivation and self-discipline.
 There are a lot of ways to learn the Nihongo language, for the best result, we recommend using all available tools.